neoLIZV/neoHGT/README.md

 8. [License](#license)

 ## About
 **neoHGT** can predict the horizontal/lateral gene transfer (HGT) for species of interest.
-This project is based on [HGTector](https://github.com/qiyunlab/HGTector) developed by Qiyun lab, but the difference is that I have fixed some known bugs, optimized the downloading process by leveraging multi-processing, and improving the overall stability of the software.
+This open-source project is based on [HGTector](https://github.com/qiyunlab/HGTector) developed by Qiyun lab, but the difference is that I have fixed some known bugs, optimized the downloading process by leveraging multi-processing, and improving the overall stability of the software.